 Collector trust is critical to the Artsy experience.
 We require all sellers to list works accurately and thoroughly.
 If you do not list a work accurately, you may be required to accept a return (in the case of a work sold via Buy Now, Make Offer, and Make Offer in Inquiries).
-We may also take further action on your account, including suspension for up to 30 days from use of Buy Now, Make Offer, and Make Offer in Inquiries, or suspension or termination-- regardless of whether a work is listed for inquiry or buy now and make offer.
+We may also take further action on your account, including suspension for up to 30 days or termination-- regardless of whether a work is listed for inquiry or buy now and make offer.

 The most important things to keep in mind when adding listings are:

-- All artworks listed for purchase must be available, regardless of purchase type.
+- All artworks listed for purchase must be available, and you must have immediate access to them, regardless of purchase type.

 - You must have the right to list and sell your listings (typically meaning an artist, estate, or consignor has given you the right to sell a work).